ericoporto/ags-manual-wiki/UpgradeTo30.md

 the old one.

-The best place to start is probably to flick through [the tutorial](ags9#StartingOff), which has been updated for AGS 3 and by following it through you should get a good feeling for how the editor works.
+The best place to start is probably to flick through [the tutorial](StartingOff#StartingOff), which has been updated for AGS 3 and by following it through you should get a good feeling for how the editor works.